Mogadishu: Air

 In December 2011, the Turkish government unveiled plans to further modernize the airport as part of Turkey's broader engagement in the local post-conflict reconstruction process.
 Among the scheduled renovations were new systems and infrastructure, including a modern control tower to monitor the airspace.
 In September 2013, the Turkish company Favori LLC began operations at the airport.
 The firm announced plans to renovate the aviation building and construct a new one, as well as upgrade other modern service structures.
 A $10 million project, it will increase the airport's existing 15 aircraft capacity to 60.
 In January 2015, a new, state-of-the-art terminal was opened at the airport.
 Featuring modern passenger facilities and a glass façade, it will enable the airport to double its number of daily commercial flights to 60, with a throughput of around 1,000 passengers per hour.

 As of January 2015, the largest airline services using Aden Adde International Airport include the Somali-owned private carriers Jubba Airways, Daallo Airlines, and African Express Airways, in addition to UN charter planes, Turkish Airlines, The airport also offers flights to other cities in Somalia, such as Galkayo, Berbera and Hargeisa, as well as to international destinations like Djibouti, Jeddah, and Istanbul.

 In July 2012, Mohammed Osman Ali (Dhagah-tur), the General Director of the Ministry of Aviation and Transport, also announced that the Somali government had begun preparations to revive the Mogadishu-based national carrier, Somali Airlines.
 The first new aircraft were scheduled for delivery in December 2013.

+There is another international airport under construction, New Mogadishu International Airport.